hove-io/transit_model/src/documentation/ntfs_fare_v2_to_v1_specs.md

   * At least one `ticket use` without constraint on transfers, and empty boarding and alighting times
   * One `ticket use perimeter` for each specified network, all associated to the same `ticket_use` (and no exclusion)
   * No `ticket use restriction`

+Warning: If different 2 tickets with several networks share a commun network, unexpected behaviour will arise (see chapter [`Limitations`](#limitations) below).

 ### Description of the transformation in V1 format